Reuh/anselme/LANGUAGE.md

     [2,3,4,5]
 ```

 Anselme use dynamic dispatch, meaning the correct function is selected at runtime.
-The correct function is selected based on number of arguments, argument names, and argument type annotations.
+The correct function is selected based on number of arguments, argument names, and argument type constraint.
 The function with the most specific arguments will be selected.
 If several functions match, an error is thrown.

 ```
 $ fn(x::number, y)